sendgrid/sendgrid-php/README.md

 ### Using Sections ###

 Sections can be used to further customize messages for the end users.
+A section is only useful in conjunction with a substition value.

 ```php
 $mail = new SendGrid\Mail();